12 ways to make your Figma components more delightful to use

 <h3 id="quality-3">Quality 3: Text layers are designed to prioritize successful and precise overrides.</h3>

-You know that thing where you're making an override to some text and the string you've copied to your keyboard doesn't quite match where you're about to paste it?
-Say you're working on a high fidelity prototype and you're populating the screens with realistic content, and that content lives in a spreadsheet somewhere.
-No way are you going to hand type it all because you know it's quite likely you'll accidentally fat-finger something and not notice!
 Copying and pasting text is not only faster, but ensures accuracy.
-But sometimes we're forced to manually correct mismatches between the data source (a spreadsheet) and how we've set up our text layers.
+But sometimes we're forced to manually correct mismatches between the data source (like a spreadsheet or google doc) and how we've set up our text layers.
 This often comes up when we mix numbers, strings of text, and special characters, such as "3 days ago", "20% complete" or "12:00pm ET."
+Here’s a classic mismatch: names.

-If you're pasting in a bunch of values from a spreadsheet, or even if you're just punching in random numbers, you might not want to override the special characters, or parts of the string that describe the values.
-You just need to change the number!
+Back to special characters: if you're pasting in a bunch of values from a spreadsheet, or even if you're just punching in random numbers, you need to be careful not to override the special characters, or the label that describe the value.
+You just need to change the number.
 Depending on your workflow and what kind of file you're working on, it could be advantageous to separate the "3" from the "days ago" as two separate text layers.
 Separate "20" from "%."

-Should you decide to separate special characters from number and string values, know that this could impact file performance.
+Should you decide to separate special characters from number and string values, know that this could impact file performance because it means increasing the layer count.
 For what would've been a single text layer, you're potentially doubling or tripling it.
 The more layers you have, the more risk you take on of winding up with a bloated file.
-But don't be discouraged, I'm working on a blog post about safeguards you can put in place to preserve the snappiness of your libraries and local files that allow you to work with high layer counts.
-If you don't want to miss when that one drops, subscribe!
+If you find yourself with a bloated file that’s about to crash, I’ve got you covered with instructions for conducting a successful Figma-file-memory rescue mission.

 <h3 id="quality-4">Quality 4: Properties and their variants are thoughtfully named and organized.</h3>

 This means eliminating any meaningless default values like "Property 1" and "variant 8."
-Unlike layers, I think properties and variants are important to spend time naming even if you're the only one working with them.
+Unlike layers, I think properties and variants always important to spend time naming.
+Even if you're the only one working with them.

-Standardize the order of your variants as well, where possible!
-If 30% of your components have a "Breakpoint" property, consider placing it in the same place (when possible), for example maybe "Breakpoint" is always the last property.
-You can also sort your variants by usage.
+Standardize the order of your variants as well!
+If 70% of your components have an “is Focused” boolean property, but it doesn’t see much use in mockups and prototypes, order it so it’s at the bottom of the property list across all the components that have it.
 If you have access to library analytics, look and see which variants have the most usage as a group across files—for example if your button's "hierarchy" variants are getting lots of use, consider bumping that property up in your list.

-Something else to think about is that the properties you create (whether they're variant props and component props) is that they need to make sense among other components propterties too... with the introduction of expose nested instance's properties in the September 2022 open beta, this quality becomes even more important.
+Something else to think about is that the properties you create (whether they're variant props and component props) is that they need to make sense among other components properties too... with our ability to expose nested instances’ properties, this quality becomes even more important.
 I realized the importance of this twice in the 006 session of my YNAB live build stream:

 First, when I was trying to reveal and then re-name three nested ◈ interface reps in my <span class="figma-component">◈ sidebar</span> component: